Sustainable fish in black cod lemon grass sauce.

-Cooking Tips Using Sustainable Fish
+Cooking Tips for Sustainable Fish

 Cooked Black Cod

-• I was just in BC eating delicious fresh seafood and learning about sustainable fish practices and this trip inspired this selection of fish.
+• I was just in BC eating delicious fresh seafood and learning about sustainable fish practices, and this trip inspired this selection of fish.
 (I sourced it from Dave’s Fish Market in Burlington.)

 Black Cod Sauce

-• This sauce is meant to serve several people.
+• This sauce serves several people.

 Vegetable Puree Decorations

-• I sourced one bunch of organic collard greens and chopped them roughly.
-Then I steamed them very briefly until softened to save their intense green colour.
-Next I pureed them with a little bit of water and salt.
-I strained this (and saved the solid greens to make a green smoothie for myself) and then I boiled this strained liquid very very briefly, and thickened it with a bit of cornstarch (following package directions).
-Then I cooled it immediately and poured it with a sauce boat (or squeeze bottle with a small spout) to paint the plate.
+• Puree the greens with a little bit of water and salt.
+Strain (save the solid greens to make a green smoothie if you’d like), then boil the liquid briefly.
+Thicken with a bit of cornstarch (following package directions).
+Cool immediately and pour it with a sauce boat (or squeeze bottle with a small spout) to paint the plate.

-• These purees are meant to serve several people.
+• These purees serve several people.

 0 replies